mbrezu/Shovel/ShovelScriptSpec.md

 names the block. `<statement>` is a regular statement.
-If a `return` statement is executing while evaluating `<statement>` and the block name specified for `return` is equal to `<block-name>`, the block exits.
+If a `return` statement is executing while evaluating `<statement>` and the block name specified for `return` is equal to `<block-name>`, the block exits immediately (regardless of how many function calls are on the stack between the `block` declaration and the `return` statement).
 The value of the block is either the value of `<statement>` or the return value from a `return` statement that caused a non-local exit from the block.

 ### 'Simple Expressions'